sradics/digital-garden/_notes/Agile Mindset, Values, Principles and Methodology in an Overview.md

 ![[AgileLandscape.excalidraw.svg]]

-E.g. consider [[Scrum and XP]] and its overlapping values, principles and practices or [[Lean - an overview |The overlap between Scrum , Lean and XP Values]].
+E.g. consider [[Scrum and XP]] and its overlapping values, principles and practices or [[Lean - an overview]] that shows the overlapping values of Lean, XP and Scrum.

 ## Linking